nus-cs2113-AY2021S2/tp/docs/team/8kdesign.md

 1. Added data & storage section.
 1. Created skeleton for the command section.
 1. Converted user guide from Google Docs into Markdown.
    > The team originally did the user guide on Google Docs.
-I converted it to markdown before we split it up and pushed our portions.
-It was tedious, but not difficult.
+I converted it to markdown before we split it up and pushed our respective portions.
+It was really tedious, but not difficult.

 ### Contributions to Developer Guide: